Raziz1/Arduino_Weatherstation/README.md

 * This project is still being completed...
 * This display does not support the degrees symbol
 * If you decide to change the BMP images familiarize yourself with the libraries documentaiton on Bitmaps because it is a little complicated.
-* The sketch became too large for an Arduino Uno R3 so I have upgraded to an Arduino Mega.
+* The sketch became too large for an Arduino Uno R3 (32K bytes) so I have upgraded to an Arduino Mega.